 - Sea Salt

-How to make Apple Spice Cake with Caramel Sauce:
+How to make Applesauce Cake with Caramel Sauce:

-- Bake.
-Bake cake for approximately 35-38 minutes, or until done in the center.
+Bake cake.
+Bake cake for approximately 30-35 minutes, or until done in the center.
 Remove from oven to cool just slightly.

-- Serve.
+Serve.
 Serve cake warm with a spoonful of caramel sauce.
-You can also serve room temperature and warm up the sauce for drizzling.
+You can also serve room temperature and warm up the caramel sauce for drizzling.

-Storing Leftovers: Leave the leftovers on the counter, covered, for up to three days.
+Store the leftover cake in the refrigerator, covered, for up to three days.

 I used a couple different apples for my apple cake, but you could use your favorite baking apple.
 Since I’m a Texan now, I go with whatever looks good at the grocery store, instead of going to an orchard (like the old days).
 My favorites are: